LuisRevillaM/summing-grid/summing-grid/README.md

 ### A responsive grid

 `<SummingGrid/>` keeps track of the values on each input, and calculates their sum every time any input changes.
-The component has been styled with the CSS `display: grid;` property, including media queries to modify its column/row composition according to the screen width.
+The component has been styled with the CSS `display: grid` property, including media queries to modify its column/row composition according to the screen width.

 ### Validation

-`<ValidInput/>` is a react component that accepts a validator function as a prop.
+`<ValidInput/>` is a react component that accepts a prop function for input validation.
 Each time its inner state changes, the component will execute the validation function `this.props.validator(value, inputId)`, passing it the new value and an identifier.

 `<SummingGrid/>` holds the validation logic and delegates its execution to `<ValidInput/>`, as well as the ensuing updates to the global state of the grid.